TransERR: Translation-based Knowledge Graph Embedding via Efficient Relation Rotation

 \subsection{Evaluation Protocol}

 Following the SOTA methods \cite{31sun2019rotate,52chao2020pairre}, the quality of the ranking of each test triplet is evaluated via calculating all possible substitutions of head entity and tail entity : $(h',r,t)$ and $(h,r,t')$, where $h'$, $t'\in \mathcal{E}$.
 We evaluate the performance using the standard evaluation metrics, including Mean Rank (MR), Mean Reciprocal Rank (MRR) and Hits@N. Hits@N measures the percentage of correct entities in the top $n$ predictions.
 Higher values of MRR and Hits@N indicate better performance.
 Nevertheless, MR is the exact opposite of MRR and Hits@n.
 Hits@N ratio with cut-off values $N = 1, 3, 10$.
-For experiments on ogbl-wikikg2, we follow the evaluation protocol of ogbl-wikikg2 benchmarks~\cite{hu2020open}.
-Other experimental setups can be found in the Appendix~\ref{app-c}.
+For experiments on ogbl-wikikg2 and ogbl-biokg, we follow the evaluation protocol of these two benchmarks~\cite{hu2020open}.